Vaxzevria COVID-19 Vaccine AstraZeneca Description

 Vaxzevria COVID-19 Vaccine AstraZeneca Distribution

-AstraZeneca continues to engage with governments, multilateral organizations, and collaborators worldwide to ensure broad and equitable access to the vaccine at no profit for the pandemic duration.
-The Company is making rapid progress in manufacturing with a capacity of up to 3 billion doses of the vaccine in 2021 on a rolling basis, pending regulatory approval.
+AstraZeneca continues to engage with governments, multilateral organizations, and collaborators worldwide, including the EU, to ensure broad and equitable access to the vaccine at no profit for the pandemic duration.
+The Company is rapidly progressing with a capacity of up to 3 billion doses of the vaccine in 2021 on a rolling basis, pending regulatory approval.

 On March 2, 2021, AstraZeneca announced it would supply 142 countries as part of the unprecedented effort with COVAX to bring broad and equitable access to the vaccine.
-The PAHO Revolving Fund, responsible for procuring vaccines against COVID-19 for the countries in the Americas, via the COVAX Mechanism, was sent to Brazil on March 21, 2021, the 1,022,400 doses of the AstraZeneca/Oxford vaccine manufactured by SK Bioscience from South Korea.
+The PAHO Revolving Fund, responsible for procuring vaccines against COVID-19 for the Americas via the COVAX Mechanism, was sent to Brazil on March 21, 2021, the 1,022,400 doses of the AstraZeneca/Oxford vaccine manufactured by SK Bioscience from South Korea.

 India granted emergency approval for the coronavirus vaccine co-developed by AstraZeneca Plc and the University of Oxford on January 1, 2021.
 Covishield is the Serum Institute of India version of the AstraZeneca COVID-19 vaccine.